George Hill (basketball): Sacramento Kings (2017–2018)

 On July 10, 2017, Hill signed a three-year deal worth a reported $57 million with the Sacramento Kings.
 The deal was fully guaranteed for its first two seasons, with only $1 million guaranteed for the 2019–20 season.

 Cleveland Cavaliers (2018)

 On February 8, 2018, Hill was acquired by the Cleveland Cavaliers in a three-team trade that also involved the Kings and the Utah Jazz.

-Although the Cavs made their 4th straight Finals appearance.
-Hill missed a game winning free throw attempt in regulation of game 1 of the NBA finals.
-Teammate JR Smith got Hill's free-throw rebound with 4.7 seconds left in regulation time.
+The Cavaliers made their 4th straight Finals appearance this season.
+In Game 1, Hill missed a game winning free throw attempt in regulation.
+Teammate J. R. Smith got Hill's free-throw rebound with 4.7 seconds left in regulation time.
 The game was tied, meaning that a field goal would have won the game.
-Smith, apparently confused and, thinking the Cavaliers were winning, attempted to dribble out the clock before realizing his error and frantically passing to George Hill with 1.2 seconds left, in front of a visibly irate LeBron James.
-The Cavaliers lost 124–114 in overtime.
-The missed free throw allowed for the game to head into overtime.
-The Cavs would eventually be swept in the finals in 4 games by the defending champion Golden State Warriors.
+Smith, apparently confused and, thinking the Cavaliers were winning, attempted to dribble out the clock before realizing his error and frantically passing to Hill with 1.2 seconds left, in front of a visibly irate LeBron James.
+The Cavaliers lost 124–114 in overtime, and eventually lost the Finals in four games to the defending champion Golden State Warriors.